Philippe-dev/related/README.md

 # Related Pages

 Related Pages is a plugin for dotclear.
-It aims to provide a simple way to serve pages, templates and scripts.
+It aims to provide a simple way to serve HTML templates and PHP scripts.

 The main developement has been made by Pep - https://nrkn.fr/ and maintained over the years by nikrou - https://www.nikrou.net/